Las Vegas Culture: A look at why ‘Sin City’ has more to it than meets the eye.

 The ‘entertainment capital of the world’, meanwhile, is different.
 What happens in Vegas stays in Vegas.
 Its reputation stays longer.
 Stag parties to high rollers, eloping lovebirds to drunken partygoers.
 It’s the city that feels like an eternal festival, also one easily pigeonholed by anyone the slightest familiar with Sin City.
-Slots, poker and debauchery.
+Slots, poker and a variety of gambling games for every taste you can find at Playamo.com.
 Bright lights to scorching sun.
 Sleepless nights and fat Elvis.

 If cities were people, Las Vegas would be the archetypical rock and roll bad boy.
 The tabloids and the tears.
 It is brilliant and beguiling, inimitable and irresistible, but it is a city of one dimension.
 So, a city of singular reputation.
 Isn’t it?

 In 1972, Yale architecture tutors Denise Scott Brown and Robert Venturi——alongside teaching assistant and co-author, Steven Izenour——would shake the architectural world to its foundations with their groundbreaking publication, Learning From Las Vegas: the Forgotten Symbolism of Architectural Form.